ajmanisameer/ajmanisameer/README.md

 Before that, I taught myself how to code and spend a year doing some freelance projects.

-Current favorite stack 🥞: TypeScript, Angular, Node.js, AWS
+Current favorite stack 🥞: TypeScript, Angular, React Node.js, AWS